Updated using June 18 campaign finance report

 Biggest contributing groups by employer and dollar amount:

-*Data compiled by Shannon Mullane from Jan.
-16, 2018 campaign disclosure statements, which cover the last quarter of 2017 and are the most recent candidate filings with the Colorado Secretary of State.
-The next filing deadline is May 7.
+*Data compiled by Shannon Mullane from June 18, 2018 campaign disclosure statements, which cover May 31 to June 13 and are the most recent candidate filings with the Colorado Secretary of State.
+The next filing deadline is July 2.

 **Independent expenditure committees can accept unlimited contributions, but how such committees spend that money cannot be controlled or coordinated by the candidate.